 Make It Easy For Customers To Pay

 Once you’ve got site visitors to the last mile – payment time – it’s imperative to make sure they complete their journey.
 If your payment process is too limited, complicated or time-consuming, you may see a high rate of shopping cart abandonment.
-Some best practices for the payment process:
+To ensure that you cater to all types of shoppers, it’s important to offer multiple payment methods, including the option for the student bank accounts.
+Some best practices for the payment process include:

 - Try to fit the payment process onto a single page.